 Effect of microbial OTUs on COS balance

-Abundances of phototrophs, bacteria and fungi classes were compared with measured gas fluxes in either light or dark conditions to unveil potential correlations.
+Abundances of phototrophs, bacterial and fungal classes were compared with measured gas fluxes in either light or dark conditions to unveil potential correlations.
 Looking first at the phototrophs (Fig. 4a-4b), it appeared that only two classes correlated with COS uptake : unclassified phototrophs in the dark, and Takakiopsida in the light.
-When looking at CO emission, a greater number of phototrophic classes presented a correlation with COS in the light treatment (11 against 7).
+When looking at potential COS emissions, a greater number of phototrophic classes presented a correlation with COS in the light treatment (11 against 7).
 On top of that, the 7 classes that correlated with emission in the dark were also found in the light, resulting in 4 exclusive classes that were only present in the light treatment : Chrysophyceae, Trebouxiophyceae, Coscinodiscophyceae and Ulvophyceae.

-For bacteria (Fig. 4c-4d), many classes were associated with COS emission, but also with COS uptake, accounting for a greater number of correlation compared with phototrophs.
-The main bacteria classes associated with COS uptake in the dark were Solibacteres and Chlorobia, while Actinobacteria, Planctomycetia and Planctomycetacia were the most correlated to COS uptake in the light.
+For bacteria (Fig. 4c-4d), many classes were associated with COS emission, but also with COS uptake, accounting for a greater number of correlations compared with phototrophs.
+The main bacterial classes associated with COS uptake in the dark were Solibacteres and Chlorobia, while Actinobacteria, Planctomycetia and Planctomycetacia were the most correlated to COS uptake in the light.
 Phycisphaerae correlated with COS uptake both in light and dark.
-A great proportion of bacteria classes were also associated with COS emission, regardless of light treatment.
+A greater proportion of bacterial classes were also associated with COS emission, regardless of light treatment.
 Flavobacteriia, Thermomicrobia, Anaerolinae and Caldilinae were the most important classes in both treatments.
 Thermoprotei and Flavobacteria classes were also well correlated with COS emission but only in the light.